aditikhare007/AI_Research_Junction_Aditi_Khare/README.md

 14. **Improving Retrieval-Augmented LMs with Compressors**-Presents two approaches to compress retrieved documents into text summaries before pre-pending them in-context: 1) extractive compressor-Selects useful sentences from retrieved documents and abstractive compressor - generates summaries by synthesizing information from multiple documents; achieves a compression rate of as low as 6% with minimal loss in performance on language modeling tasks and open domain question answering tasks; the proposed training scheme performs selective augmentation which helps to generate empty summaries when retrieved docs are irrelevant or unhelpful for a task-https://arxiv.org/abs/2310.04408.
 15. ** Retrieval meets Long Context LLMs** - compares retrieval augmentation and long-context windows for downstream tasks to investigate if the methods can be combined to get the best of both worlds; an LLM with a 4K context window using simple RAG can achieve comparable performance to a fine-tuned LLM with 16K context; retrieval can significantly improve the performance of LLMs regardless of their extended context window sizes; a retrieval-augmented LLaMA2-70B with a 32K context window outperforms GPT-3.5-turbo-16k on seven long context tasks including question answering and query-based summarization-https://arxiv.org/abs/2310.03025.
 16. **StreamingLLM** - Framework that enables efficient streaming LLMs with attention sinks, a phenomenon where the KV states of initial tokens will largely recover the performance of window attention; the emergence of the attention sink is due to strong attention scores towards the initial tokens; this approach enables LLMs trained with finite length attention windows to generalize to infinite sequence length without any additional fine-tuning-https://arxiv.org/abs/2309.17453.
-17.**The Dawn of LMMs** - a comprehensive analysis of GPT-4V to deepen the understanding of large multimodal models-https://arxiv.org/abs/2309.17421.
+17.**The Dawn of LMMs**-Comprehensive analysis of GPT-4V to deepen the understanding of large multimodal models-https://arxiv.org/abs/2309.17421.
-18. **Training LLMs with Pause Tokens** - performs training and inference on LLMs with a learnable <pause> token which helps to delay the model's answer generation and attain performance gains on general understanding tasks of Commonsense QA and math word problem-solving; experiments show that this is only beneficial provided that the delay is introduced in both pertaining and downstream fine-tuning-  https://arxiv.org/abs/2310.02226.
+18. **Training LLMs with Pause Tokens**-Performs training and inference on LLMs with a learnable <pause> token which helps to delay the model's answer generation and attain performance gains on general understanding tasks of Commonsense QA and math word problem-solving; experiments show that this is only beneficial provided that the delay is introduced in both pertaining and downstream fine-tuning-  https://arxiv.org/abs/2310.02226.
-19.**Analogical Prompting**-New Prompting Approach to automatically guide the reasoning process of LLMs; the approach is different from chain-of-thought in that it doesn’t require labeled exemplars of the reasoning process; the approach is inspired by analogical reasoning and prompts LMs to self-generate relevant exemplars or knowledge in the context-https://arxiv.org/abs/2310.01714.
+19.**Analogical Prompting**-New Prompting Approach to automatically guide the reasoning process of LLMs; the approach is different from chain-of-thought in that it doesn’t require labeled exemplars of the reasoning process-the approach is inspired by analogical reasoning and prompts LMs to self-generate relevant exemplars or knowledge in the context-https://arxiv.org/abs/2310.01714.

 ## ** SEPT 2023 ** ##
 1. **AlphaMissense** - AI Model classifying missense variants to help pinpoint the cause of diseases; the model is used to develop a catalogue of genetic mutations; it can categorize 89% of all 71 million possible missense variants as either likely pathogenic or likely benign-https://www.science.org/doi/10.1126/science.adg7492.
 2. **Chain-of-Verification reduces Hallucination in LLMs**-Develops a method to enable LLMs to "deliberate" on responses to correct mistakes; include the following steps: 1) draft initial response, 2) plan verification questions to fact-check the draft.
 3. Answer questions independently to avoid bias from other responses and generate a final verified response- https://arxiv.org/abs/2309.11495
-4. **Contrastive Decoding Improves Reasoning in Large Language Models** - shows that contrastive decoding leads Llama-65B to outperform Llama 2 and other models on commonsense reasoning and reasoning benchmarks-https://arxiv.org/abs/2309.09117.
+4. **Contrastive Decoding Improves Reasoning in Large Language Models**-Shows that contrastive decoding leads Llama-65B to outperform Llama 2 and other models on commonsense reasoning and reasoning benchmarks-https://arxiv.org/abs/2309.09117.
 5. **LongLoRA** - Efficient fine-tuning approach to significantly extend the context windows of pre-trained LLMs; implements shift short attention-a substitute that approximates the standard self-attention pattern during training; it has less GPU memory cost and training time compared to full fine-tuning while not compromising accuracy- https://arxiv.org/abs/2309.12307.
-6. **LLMs for Generating Structured Data** - studies the use of LLMs for generating complex structured data; proposes a structure-aware fine-tuning method, applied to Llama-7B, which significantly outperform other model like GPT-3.5/4 and Vicuna-13B-https://arxiv.org/abs/2309.08963
+6. **LLMs for Generating Structured Data**-Studies the use of LLMs for generating complex structured data; proposes a structure-aware fine-tuning method, applied to Llama-7B, which significantly outperform other model like GPT-3.5/4 and Vicuna-13B-https://arxiv.org/abs/2309.08963
 7. **Textbooks Are All You Need II**-New 1.3 billion parameter model trained on 30 billion tokens; the dataset consists of "textbook-quality" synthetically generated data; phi-1.5 competes or outperforms other larger models on reasoning tasks suggesting that data quality plays a more important role than previously thought-https://arxiv.org/abs/2309.05463.
 8. **The Rise and Potential of LLM Based Agents** - A Comprehensive overview of LLM based agents; covers from how to construct these agents to how to harness them for good-https://arxiv.org/abs/2309.07864.                                                                        |
 ## ** AUG 2023 ** ##